fahamabbasi/fahamabbasi/README.md

 - 🤔 &nbsp; Exploring new technologies and developing software solutions and quick hacks.
 - 🎓 &nbsp; Electronics Undergrad.
-- 🌱 &nbsp; Learning more about Cloud Architecture, Systems Design and A.
+- 🌱 &nbsp; Learning more about Cloud Architecture, Web Development and Data Structures.
 - ✍️ &nbsp; Content Design and Trading as hobbies/side hustles.

 <h3> 🛠 &nbsp;Tech Stack</h3>